stanleybz/react-image-analysis/README.md

 # react-image-analysis

+> #Don't publish
 > A demo react application using video camara with azure computer vision
-> Please change you VISION_API key before start
+> Please change you VISION_API key before start, remember don't publish your app online

 ## How to use